Madly Bangalee

 Madly Bangalee is a Bengali 2009 rock musical film directed by Anjan Dutt.
-During his previous film "Bong Connection" shot in Houston, Director Anjan Dutt received lot of help and support from Houston filmmaker San Banarje who arranged for the film's American cast and crew and saved the film.
+During his previous film "Bong Connection" shot in Houston, Director Anjan Dutt received a lot of help and support from Houston filmmaker San Banarje who arranged for the film's American cast and crew and saved the film.
 During this period, Anjan Dutt became a self-proclaimed fan of San Banarje and named the protagonist of this film after San.

 Plot

 Madly Bangalee is a Bengali rock band that inspires the film's title.
 They rehearse in a dowdy garage of Kolkata, owned by Bobby (Lew Hilt), who owns Bobby's Garage.
 Four young boys with stardust in their eyes practise their numbers not knowing what they are really aiming at.
 But the garage is under threat from a South Kolkata don Baburam (Chandan Sen).
 One morning, an elderly man, San (Anjan Dutt), arrives from "America and Paris."
 Baaji, (Sumit) the drummer who is a Muslim had to drop out of school.
 He escapes from the trap of turning a terrorist like his older brother Sultan.
 He later becomes a police officer who bashes up everyone who tries to bribe him.
 Neon (Tanaji Dasgupta) plays the bass guitar but, sucked into the world of drugs, he disappears from the face of the earth with his guitar.
 Pablo, lead singer, lead guitarist and lyricist, leaves for the US and the group breaks up.
 Bobby dies.